mtrudel/bandit/README.md

 # Bandit

-Bandit is a pure Elixir HTTP/1.1 server for Plug apps, built on top of [Thousand Island](https://github.com/mtrudel/thousand_island).
+Bandit is a pure Elixir HTTP/1.1 server for Plug apps.
+It is currently very much a WiP.

+Bandit is being built out in between [Thousand Island](https://github.com/mtrudel/thousand_island) and [HAP](https://github.com/mtrudel/hap) in order to facilitate socket-level encryption as required by the latter.
+Once HAP is functional, the intent is to turn attention back to Bandit in order to build it out as a compelling alternative to Cowboy.
+In the meantime however, what's here is largely provisional and should be taken with a grain of salt.

 ## Installation